flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

         Concentric circle mesh on rotation interface

-This figure shows a improved grid that does satisfy the above requirement.
-It is worth noting the pattern how all the nodes are located on concentric circles.
+This figure shows a slightly different grid that does satisfy that requirement.
+Notice how all the nodes are on concentric circles.
-The reason for this grid restriction is that it greatly speeds up the interpolation process.
-Since this interpolation occurs twice (inner and outer domains) for every interface node and at every pseudo timestep, it is of significant efficiency when prior knowing where the neighbors are without having to run a search algorithm every time to find the closest node.
+The reason for that requirement is that it greatly speeds up the interpolation process.
+Since this interpolation happens twice for every interface node (inner and outer domain) and for every pseudo timestep, already knowing where the neighbors are without having to run a search algorithm every time to find the closest node is very efficient.

 Creating an interface with concentric mesh rings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For this case study we will provide the mesh.
 But for your own cases, knowing that we have this concentric mesh requirement, the easiest way to create the meshes for the interface regions is to do it programmatically.
-We have a lot of scripts to generate various revolutionary shapes that will allow you to generate an interface region no matter what your geometry looks like.
-Just contact us and we will assist you to get a mesh setup with the scripts you need.
+We have a lot of scripts to generate various body of revolution interface shapes that will allow you to generate an interface region no matter what your geometry.
+Just contact us and we will help you get setup with the scripts you need.

 For plain cylindrical or spherical interfaces we have some pre-generated interfaces in CGNS format ready for you to download from `this link <https://simcloud-public-1.s3.amazonaws.com/rotationInterface/CGNS_rotation_interfaces.tgz>`__.
 You will notice that they come in various height to radius ratios, as well as various resolutions.
 Please choose the version that best fits your needs, then rotate/scale the imported mesh to align the interface around your geometry.